jospas/AgentEnvironment/README.md

   	> brew install npm
   	> npm install -g serverless

+Ensure you are in the project directory then install the project NPM dependencies:

   	> npm install

 ### Deploy the infrastructure

-You will require the following variables for this step with [default values] listed in square brackets.
+You will require the following variables for this step with `[default values]` listed in square brackets.

 	<stage> the desired environment (dev, test or prod) [dev]
   	<profile> the name of a local AWS credentials profile [connect]